sdeleon28/react-range-progress/README.md

 ---

-> `fillColor` - color shape

-Fills the track part on the left of the thumb.
+`fillColor` - color shape: Fills the track part on the left of the thumb.
 Defaults to white.

 ---

-> `trackColor` - color shape

-Color of the 'empty' part of the track.
+`trackColor` - color shape: Color of the 'empty' part of the track.
 Defaults to white with 50% opacity.

 ---
+`readOnly` - bool: self explanatory.

+---

-> `thumbColor` - color shape
+`thumbColor` - color shape: Thumb color.

-Thumb color.
 Defaults to white.

 ### Run the tests